-Let me preface this that I learned all of this on the coldest day of the year so far, where I am really unlikely to want to go out anywhere to do anything, which may explain my annoyance level being so high.
+Let me preface this that I learned all of this on the coldest day of the year so far, where I am really unlikely to want to go out anywhere to do anything, which may explain my RDSP and TD aggravations level being so high.

 We had decided that we should be putting money in each of our pay cheque into our son’s RDSP, to take advantage of the grants and such, and previously to set up this kind of auto-magic savings has been relatively simple on the TD web site.
 Creating a Pre-Authorized Purchase Plan is an actual function on the TD Mutual fund web site, so I assumed that for TD/Waterhouse it might be just that simple.
 You can guess, that was not the case.

 First thing I noticed was that it was not possible on the on line interface to transfer money into the RDSP account at all.
-I can transfer to my TFSA, RRSP or trading account, but the RDSP account did not appear on the list of accounts I could transfer money into, which annoyed me, but I assumed it meant that I had to call into the Easyline folks and do things that way.
-I am not a great telephone person, but I finally forced myself to call in to Easyline.
+It is possible to transfer to my TFSA, RRSP or trading account, but the RDSP account did not appear on the list of accounts I could transfer money into, which annoyed me, but I assumed it meant that I had to call into the Easyline folks and do things that way.
+Not being a great telephone person, but I finally forced myself to call in to Easyline.